 Client complaint procedure

 In the first instance all concerns and complaints will be dealt with at a department level.
 You should speak to the person dealing with your matter and ask them to refer you to their supervising partner (who will have been named to you in our first letter of instruction).
-Or if you prefer you can contact the supervisor direct or our complaints member (“CM”), Simon Sharpe, who will refer you.
+Or if you prefer you can contact the supervisor direct or our complaints member (“CM”), Jennifer Wilson, who will refer you.

 Our aim is to deal with any complaint fairly, without prejudice or discrimination and in a reasonable and proportionate manner.
 Our objective is to deal with a complaint within 6 weeks of receipt by our CM.

 How it will work.

 1) We will write or e-mail you within 3 working days from the date your complaint is referred to our CM.
 We will summarise our understanding of your complaint and ask you to confirm within a further 3 working days that this is correct. (you can say whether you would prefer letter or e-mail)

 2) If we need further information before we can deal with your complaint we will ask you to provide this within 7 days.
 How quickly we can progress from this point may depend on how quickly you respond.

 3) If we think that a meeting would help in dealing with your complaint then we will invite you to attend at a mutually convenient time within the next 14 days.
 You can tell us if you want to meet to discuss the issues.

 4) Alternatively, if we think that your complaint can be dealt with over the phone or by letter/e-mail then we will try and do this within 14 days.

 5) If we need further time to investigate after we have met or spoken then we will tell you within 2 working days.
 We would aim to complete those further investigations within 7 days.